Mustafa-Vienna/euro-capital-quiz-pp2/README.md

 - [JavaScript King](https://www.youtube.com/watch?v=NfvtQ2p5QG4&t=14530s): Includes 30 small projects mainly with JavaScript and some HTML and CSS.
 Very handy for planning and starting projects.

+- [Flag Quiz](https://github.com/Natalitta/flags-quiz): Inspiration, structure, and guidance on how to start and end the quiz were learned from the Flag Quiz project on GitHub.

 - **ChatGPT**: Used for understanding CSS code, troubleshooting, and improving my English writing skills, particularly for crafting the README file.

+- [Brad Traversy - JavaScript: From Beginner to Advanced](https://www.udemy.com/course/modern-javascript-from-the-beginning/learn/lecture/37192762?start=60#overview/): This 36-hour course by Brad Traversy helped me build a strong foundation in JavaScript.
+I completed 50% of the course, covering essential topics such as basic syntax, functions, DOM manipulation, and asynchronous JavaScript.
+The knowledge gained from this course was crucial in developing this project.

 ---